cwayr/columns-on-cloud/content/blog/001-intro-to-cdk/index.md

 fargateService.autoScaleTaskCount({ minCapacity: 2, maxCapacity: 10 })
 ```

 This abstracts all the complex plumbing.
+Many services can be easily linked together, ready to deploy (or destroy... and re-deploy!) in a matter of seconds.

 ### 3. Local Tooling